-Creative, idle and inspiring.
-I had the pleasure of seeing Angus Munro perform at the Wide Days event at the Pleasence Theatre and left the scene as the crowd erupted in enthusiasm.
+Angus Munro was creative, idle, and inspiring.
+I had the pleasure of seeing Angus Munro perform at the Wide Days event at the Pleasance Theatre and left the scene as the crowd erupted in enthusiasm.

 The Glasgow Piano is a songwriter born in London and raised in Crieff, Scotland, who combines his love of music and wordsmithing to take you on a musical, emotional adventure.

-His touching lyrics feel so connecting, and the embracing outfit gives a unique and quirky cartoon think with the use of colours and accessories like a bow tie.
+His touching lyrics feel so connected, and the embracing outfit gives off a unique and quirky cartoon feel with the use of colours and accessories, like a bow tie.
 The talented Jannica Honey Photography took this fantastic photo of him showing off the company.

-After an adventurous tour across the country, he has been asked to support several artists, including The Hoosiers, The Milk, and The Rumble Strips, at their Scottish gigs.
-He will share the stage with Scouting For Girls when they come to Edinburgh in September!
-Exciting!!!!
+After an adventurous tour across the country, he has been asked to support several artists, including The Hoosiers, The Milk, and The Rumble Stripes, at their Scottish gigs.
+He will share the stage with Scouting for Girls when they come to Edinburgh in September!
+Exciting.

 Angus Munro’s current tracks include the E.P. of “Shooting First” and “H.M.”, which have an upbeat and catchy melody you cannot get out of your head.
 Using instruments, from drums to vocal-laden pieces, his music creates a lively and positive atmosphere.